 From 2010-2012, I placed a number of projects (see above, and my ‘Deals’ page), and had the joy of helping launch a number of careers.
 With my departure, these writers were released from their legally-binding agency agreements.

 I returned to re-build a list of talent from the ground up in August 2018, for the long-term, after a six-year stint in the non-profit world.
-During my time in the non-profit context, I worked on and managed philosophical-educational, cultural, and health programming for organizations with international networks.
+During my time in the non-profit context, I worked on and managed philosophical-educational, cultural, and health programming across two sister organizations with international networks.
 At one point, I realized I’d grown into a whole new capacity to give back to book publishing, and realized I wanted to return.

 I am also a writer, as are many other agents and editors.